open-telemetry/opentelemetry-cpp/examples/prometheus/README.md

 MeterProvider --> | Metrics | MetricReader --> | Pull | PrometheusExporter
 ```

-Also, for our learning purpose, use a while-loop to keep recoring random
+Also, for our learning purpose, we use a while-loop to keep recoring random
-values until the program stopped.
+values until the program stops.

 ```cpp
 while (true)